 Highlights: Charming, Gentle, Playful.

 There are few things in the world as charming as a Maltese.
 How can you deny such a vibrant and cheerful personality?
 Many will describe a Maltese as playful, friendly and gentle.
+What more do you want in a lap dog?

 Furthermore, they’re some of the most versatile dog breeds ever.
 For example, they’re excellent companions, therapy dogs and excel at dog sports.
 And although they can grow a long-hair coat, they shed very little – making them amazing hypoallergenic dogs.